-The National Foster Parent Association, in partnership with Hazelle Tanag, MSW and Dr. Eileen Mayers Pasztor, DSW, is proud to introduce Building Bridges of Hope After Loss: A Self-Directed Workbook for Foster Parents.
+The National Foster Parent Association, in partnership with Hazelle Tanag, MSW and Eileen Mayers Pasztor, DSW, from the California State University, Long Beach School of Social Work are proud to introduce Building Bridges of Hope After Loss: A Self-Directed Workbook for Foster Parents.

 Building Bridges of Hope After Loss is a self-directed workbook aimed to provide support for foster parents who are grieving the loss of children who joined their families but had to leave either to meet the requirements of the court’s permanency plan or other reasons.
 The learning objectives focus on learning: (a) what permanency is, (b) the benefits of family reunification, (c) the dynamics of grief and loss, (d) the symptoms associated with grief and loss, (e) coping strategies, and (f) activities that help families say good-bye to children who leave them and become “loss managers.”